return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_ptp_c.rst

 This watchdog task is run periodically to make sure that we clear the Tx timestamp logic if we don't obtain a timestamp in a reasonable amount of time.
-It is unexpected in the normal case but if it occurs it results in permanently prevent timestamps of future packets
+It is unexpected in the normal case but if it occurs it results in permanently preventing timestamps of future packets.

 .. _`i40e_ptp_tx_hwtstamp`: